Home

 Golf

 Lochcarron has a nine-hole golf course on the loch side at the east end of the village.
 There's a superb outlook over the loch and the hills all round.
 Visitors are very welcome.
-The clubhouse serves excellent snacks and meals but it's worth checking opening hours.
+The clubhouse serves snacks and meals at times but it's worth checking opening hours.

 Sailing

 Lochcarron has a busy sailing club sited near the shelter of Slumbay Harbour.
 Access to the clubhouse, boat park and launching area is from the end of Murray Square.
-Visitors are welcome; dinghies are out for races and training once or twice a week in the season (Sundays, and usually on Wednesdays), with rescue boats on duty in case of problems.
+Visitors are welcome; dinghies are out for races and training once or twice a week in the season.

 Loch Carron is a sea loch, with access past Strome Narrows to the Inner Sound between the Applecross peninsula and Skye.
 In the village there's a range of sites for launching boats, with sloping gravel beaches and three slipways along Lochcarron's two-mile loch frontage.
 There are visitors' moorings opposite the Lochcarron Hotel at the east end of the village.